-&lt;sup>66 (Informative Note) Section 600 of the RESNET Mortgage Industry National Home Energy Rating Standards provides requirements for inspection and testing Minimum Rated Features of a set of Rated Homes by Sampling.
+&lt;sup>72 (Informative Note) Section 600 of the RESNET Mortgage Industry National Home Energy Rating Standards provides requirements or equivalent may be used as criteria for inspection and testing Minimum Rated Features of a sample set of Rated Homes by Sampling.

-- 5.1.4.4.
-Sampled Ratings for Attached Dwelling Units.
-A rating type that encompasses a set of Dwelling Units that is conducted in accordance with Sections 5.1.4.4.1 through 5.1.4.4.7.
-Sampled Ratings are only permitted if approved for use by the authority having jurisdiction. - 5.1.4.4.1.
-Selecting unit types.
-A Projected Rating shall be performed on each unique Dwelling Unit type, in accordance with Section 5.1.4.2.
-Dwelling Units with the same construction type, same envelope systems, same number of Bedrooms, same number of stories within the unit, same window area ( $\pm 10\%$ ), same Conditioned Floor Area ( $\pm 10\%$ , not to exceed $\pm 100$ ft2), and same ceiling height ( $\pm 0.5$ ft) are permitted to be the same unit type.
-Dwelling Units that satisfy these criteria, but differ in other criteria, are not required to be modeled as the same unit type. - 5.1.4.4.2.
-Worst-case Configuration.
-For each unique Dwelling Unit type, the Threshold Specifications resulting from the Worst-Case Analysis for the Minimum Rated Features of that Dwelling Unit type shall be entered into the Approved Software Rating Tool that generates the Energy Rating.
-The worst-case configuration of that unit type must then be determined using the various boundary conditions, orientations, and levels within the building to determine the worst-case configuration that results in the largest Energy Rating Index for that Dwelling Unit type.
-The Projected Rating for each unique Dwelling Unit type must be based on this Worst-Case Analysis and configuration.
-This Projected Rating then applies to all Dwelling Units of that same unit type, regardless of the actual exposure, orientation, level, or features of the actual Dwelling Unit. - 5.1.4.4.2.1.
-Exception: A Dwelling Unit type is permitted to have a subtype, if boundary conditions, orientation, or level within the building results in a change to the Energy Rating Index of the Dwelling Unit type.
-The additional Projected Rating for the subtype then applies to all Dwelling Units of the same type and configuration of that subtype. - 5.1.4.4.3.
+Rating for the subtype then applies to all Dwelling Units of the same type and configuration of that subtype.

+- 5.1.4.4.3.
 Threshold Specifications.
 In each Projected Rating, values for envelope leakage rate, Distribution System Efficiency, and ventilation airflow, shall be normalized by volume or square footage and entered into the Approved Software Rating Tool that generates the Energy Rating.
 The Energy Rating shall report the Energy Rating Index that comports with these inputs.
 These values are permitted to differ by Dwelling Unit type.
 If applying Sampling to inspections and/or testing is permitted by the authority having jurisdiction, these values are the Threshold Specifications that establish the limits for Failures for each Sampled Feature.
 These values are permitted to be revised based upon the results of inspections and/or testing in accordance with Section 5.1.4.4.5. - 5.1.4.4.4.
 Verification.
 All Minimum Rated Features for each unit shall be verified through inspection and testing, in accordance with Section 4.5. - 5.1.4.4.4.1.
-Exception: If applying Sampling to inspections and/or testing is permitted by the authority having jurisdiction, each instance of each Sampled

-Feature is not required to be directly verified.
-For the set of Attached Dwelling Units, all Minimum Rated Features shall be field-verified through inspection and testing of a single Dwelling Unit in the set, or distributed across multiple Dwelling Units in the set, in accordance with Approved requirements.
+Exception: If applying Sampling to inspections and/or testing is permitted by the authority having jurisdiction, each instance of each Sampled Feature is not required to be directly verified.
+For the set of Attached Dwelling Units, all Minimum Rated Features shall be field-verified through inspection and testing of a single Dwelling Unit in the set, or distributed across multiple Dwelling Units in the set, in accordance with Approved requirements. - 5.1.4.4.5.

-- 5.1.4.4.5.
 Application of Verification.
 Once all units in the Sampled Project have been verified, a Sampled Rating for each Dwelling Unit is created using the Projected Rating for that Dwelling Unit type and updating the Threshold Specifications of the Minimum Rated Features to reflect the poorest performance for each Minimum Rated Feature that has been verified through inspections and testing in that Dwelling Unit.
 The final Energy Rating for this Dwelling Unit shall report the Energy Rating Index that comports with these inputs. - 5.1.4.4.5.1.
 Exception: If applying Sampling to inspections and/or testing is permitted by the authority having jurisdiction, once verification is complete, the Threshold Specifications of the Minimum Rated Features in each Projected Rating must be updated in the Approved Software Rating Tool that generates the Energy Rating to reflect the worst performance values of each Sampled Feature that has been verified through inspections and/or testing.
-The final Energy Rating for each Dwelling Unit type shall report the Energy Rating Index that comports with these inputs. - 5.1.4.4.5.1.1.
-If any Failures occur for Minimum Rated Features, only the final performance is used when determining the worst performance value for that Minimum Rated Feature. - 5.1.4.4.5.1.2.
-Every Dwelling Unit in the Sampled Project is represented by one of the Projected Ratings performed.
-A Sampled Rating for each unit is created using the final energy rating for that unit type and shall be assigned the same Energy Rating Index as determined by the final rating for that unit type. - 5.1.4.4.6.
-Labeling.
-Every unit in the Sampled Project shall be provided with a label in accordance with Section 5.3, which shall additionally contain one of the following statements as applicable: - 5.1.4.4.6.1.
-"This unit has not been fully inspected and/or tested and has received a Sampled Rating in accordance with Section 5.1.4.4 of ANSI Standard 301." - 5.1.4.4.6.2.
-"This unit has been fully inspected and tested and has received a Confirmed Rating in accordance with Section 5.1.4.1 of ANSI Standard 301."
+The final Energy Rating for each Dwelling Unit type shall report the Energy Rating Index that comports with these inputs.

-&lt;sup>67 (Informative Note) Section 600 of the RESNET Mortgage Industry National Home Energy Rating Standards provides requirements for inspection and testing Minimum Rated Features of a set of Rated Homes by Sampling.
+&lt;sup>73 (Informative Note) Section 600 of the RESNET Mortgage Industry National Home Energy Rating Standards provides requirements or equivalent may be used as criteria for inspection and testing Minimum Rated Features of a sample set of Rated Homes by Sampling.

-&lt;sup>68 (Normative Note) A Sampled Rating, where a specific Minimum Rated Feature was directly verified in each unit and not verified using Sampling, is permitted to use the verified performance rather than the worst value for that feature.
+&lt;sup>74 (Normative Note) A Sampled Rating, where a specific Minimum Rated Feature was directly verified in each unit and not verified using Sampling, is permitted to use the verified performance rather than the worst value for that feature.